cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 the block, it is not necessary to target the lower left corner.

-Connection specified by position may lead to a place not occupied by any block, or even to a place outside the schematics.
+Connection specified by position may lead to a place not occupied by any block, or even to a place outside the schematic.
 Such a connection - called a "virtual connection" - is allowed and will be compiled into the schematic.
 When the schematic is built in the Mindustry map and later a compatible block is added at the position of the virtual connection, the connection will be automatically made.